cs50nestm/cs50labs/variables/README.md

 int age = get_int("Enter Your Age: ");
 ```

-To use the CS50 User Input functions, we do have to include the CS50 library by typing in:
+To use the CS50 user input functions, we do have to include the CS50 library by typing in:

 ```
 #include <cs50.h>